fbaprepfinder

 Amazon Ended Its FBA Prep Service.
 Here's What Happens Now.

 Effective for shipments created on or after January 1, 2026, Amazon no longer prepares or labels your products inside its FBA warehouses.
 You handle prep yourself, or you use a third-party prep center.
+Six months in, the change stuck, the real enforcement turned out to be the inbound defect fee, and a second deadline (the March 31 commingling end) made FNSKU labeling near-universal for resellers.
+This page is the six-months-later report.

 TL;DR